erikmauk/Random-Generative-Art/README.md

 # Random-Generative-Art
-Computational Art: Lab 4 (Randomly Generated Stars)
+Computational Art: Lab 4 Part 1 (Randomly Generated Stars)

 In this lab, I created a function for one single star and had a for loop make many iterations of these stars.